oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## Sender Constrained Tokens
 Tokens issued in response to an authorization challenge request SHOULD be sender constrained to mitigate the risk of token theft and replay.

 Proof-of-Possession techniques constrain tokens by binding them to a cryptographic key.
-Whenever the token is presented, it should be accompanied by a proof that the client presenting the token also controls the cryptographic key bound to the token.
+Whenever the token is presented, it MUST be accompanied by a proof that the client presenting the token also controls the cryptographic key bound to the token.
 If a proof-of-possession sender constrained token is presented without valid proof of possession of the cryptographic key, it MUST be rejected.

-### Demonstrating Proof-of-Possession
+### DPoP: Demonstrating Proof-of-Possession
 DPoP ({{RFC9449}}) is an application-level mechanism for sender-constraining OAuth {{RFC6749}} access and refresh tokens.
 If DPoP is used to sender constrain tokens, the client SHOULD use DPoP for every token request to the authorization Server and interaction with the Resource Server.

 DPoP includes an optional capability to bind the authorization code to the DPoP key to enable end-to-end binding of the entire authorization flow.
 If an attacker can access the Authorization Code and PKCE code verifier as described in Section 11.9 of DPoP ({{RFC9449}}), Authorization Code binding SHOULD be used.